 10. Moka Pot Coffee Makers (stovetop)

 The Moka pot is a simple and cost-effective alternative to a full-blown home espresso machine.
 It produces a thick, rich and flavorful brew that goes great with creamers, flavored syrups or frothy steamed milk.
 The Moka pot is also a favorite brewing device of campers who enjoy brewing on a camping stove or over the fire.
+This type of coffee maker brews quickly and produces an espresso-like kind of coffee.

 That’s it: the 10 major types of coffee makers.
 From the most common drip machine to the more unusual Vietnamese phin and Italian Moka pot, there are a lot of ways to brew coffee.
 We hope that this guide helps you find the best coffee maker for your needs.
 And why not try a new method?
 You may be surprised at the delicious results!